ice-here/resist/README.md

 *List forthcoming*

 ## Have questions?
+Want to chat?

 We would love to talk to you!
-You can email us at ourcommunityice@gmail.com
+You can email us at ourcommunityice@gmail.com and join our subreddit https://www.reddit.com/r/ICE_is_here/